MeaneyLab/PRSoS/README.md

 ```
 Command-line type flags are used to specify how the scores are calculated.

 To run the script, use ```spark-submit```.
-You can add other parameters for spark before the script if desired.
+You can add other parameters for spark before the script name if desired.

 ```
 spark-submit PRS_run.py